Queen Creek, AZ

 - It is important to note that since the CAGRD assessment is based on previous usage, it is paid in arrears – this year’s property tax bill will include an assessment for last year’s water usage (for new property owners, the usage would be based on the previous property owner’s water usage).

-- Every parcel in CAGRD also pays an annual fixed membership fee, regardless of the amount of water consumed.
-The Town of Queen Creek does not determine CAGRD rates or membership fees, which have continued to significantly increase over time.
+- The Town of Queen Creek does not determine CAGRD rates or membership fees, which have continued to significantly increase over time.

 What’s the Town’s long-term solution for renewable water?